 If you’re renting privately, you’ll usually be expected to pay your rent at the start of the month and you’ll probably need to pay a security deposit too.
 It can be incredibly difficult to get this much money together at short notice, but you may be able to get a loan from the Discretionary Finance Support Fund for your first month’s rent.

-Even if you get housing benefit, it may not be enough to cover your full rent.
+You can apply for help to pay your rent through Housing Benefit or Universal Credit.
+However, it may not be enough to cover your full rent.
 People who rent privately have their rent calculated under a set of rules known as Local Housing Allowance.
-The amount of housing benefit you’ll get under this system will not usually be enough to cover your rent.
-If you’re aged under 35 you’ll normally only be entitled to enough housing benefit to cover a room in a shared house.
+The amount of benefit you’ll get under this system will not usually be enough to cover your rent.
+If you’re aged under 35 you’ll normally only be entitled to enough help to cover a room in a shared house.

 Don’t forget about the other expenses you’ll have.
 You need to have enough money to pay for: